-Unifor Leadership Training Fund Unifor Canada - PEL Training Fund 205 Placer Court Toronto, ON M2H 3H9
+Unifor Leadership Training Fund Unifor Canada - PEL Training Fund 115 Gordon Baker Road Toronto, Ontario M2H 0A8

-ARTICLE 29 - DOMESTIC VIOLENCE
+ARTICLE 29 - INTIMATE PARTNER VIOLENCE

-- 29.01 The Employer and the Union agree that all Employees have the right to be free from domestic violence.
-Domestic violence, which may involve physical or psychological violence, stalking or economic abuse against a current or former intimate partner, is a widespread societal problem which must be prevented. - 29.02 The Employer shall offer assistance and provide a supportive environment to its Employees experiencing domestic violence, including accommodating leaves of absence, adjustment of work schedules, giving consideration in the situation of discipline or other supportive responses as may be appropriate in the circumstances.
-The Employer may request supporting documentation from the Women's Advocate who is acting on behalf of the Employee.
+- 29.01 The Employer and the Union agree that all Employees have the right to be free from intimate partner violence.
+Intimate partner violence, which may involve physical or psychological violence, stalking or economic abuse against a current or former intimate partner, is a widespread societal problem which must be prevented. - 29.02 The Employer shall offer assistance and provide a supportive environment to its Employees experiencing intimate partner violence, including accommodating leaves of absence, adjustment of work schedules, giving consideration in the situation of discipline or other supportive responses as may be appropriate in the circumstances.
+The Employer may request supporting documentation from any Unifor Advocate if they are acting on behalf of the Employee.